Search Icon

 *When trading less than 50,000 units of the pair’s base currency

 Whereas most retail brokers would typically have two kinds of accounts – one having floating spreads and zero commissions and the other raw spreads and fixed commissions – I discovered that Saxo’s accounts do not have this conventional structure.
-In order to gain more favorable conditions for both high-frequency trading strategies (usually intraday trading) and high-volume trading strategies (typically involving day or position trading approaches), you must have bigger account balances.
+To gain more favorable conditions for both high-frequency trading strategies (usually intraday trading) and high-volume trading strategies (typically involving day or position trading approaches), you must have bigger account balances.

 It is also worth pointing out that swap-free trading (Islamic accounts) is not available with Saxo.
 Among the advantages, you can choose from quite a large pool of available base currencies (18 in total).
 Those include AUD, CAD, CHF, CNH, CZK, DKK, EUR, GBP, HKD, HUF, JPY, NOK, NZD, PLN, SEK, SGD, USD, and ZAR.